robsonsants/Compilers/README.md

 TESTE = ((1+2)^(4*2))

 ```
-# ESTRUTURAS CONDICIONAIS IF, IF ELSE E OPERADORER TERNARIO
+# ESTRUTURAS CONDICIONAIS IF, IF ELSE E OPERADOR TERNARIO

 IF